 Learning at Edopia

 At Edopia, it is believed that learning takes place best when it is connected to the needs and preferences of a child.
 A child is not always a passive recipient of knowledge.
-He co-constructs meaning with his peers and mentors.
+They co-construct meaning with their peers and mentors.
 The Edopian classroom is a dynamic place, with the students moving from group work to individual work in response to their needs and the needs of the inquiries to which they have committed.

 Periodically, children meet their mentors to reflect on their choices.